sroberts/sroberts.github.io/_posts/2015-02-10-cycles-intelligence.md

 - Any indicators of compromise that could help identify Comment Crew
     - At this point you (if you're playing along at home) have hundreds of indicators, IPs, hashes, malware, domain names, etc. The key for analyzing these isn't just having them, but having them in formats that can be used to support your direction.
 To me this means things like IPs in CSV or JSON formats that I can easily push into defensive systems or generate block lists, malware as hashes and Yara rules, etc.

-Thats the basic analysis process.
+That's the basic analysis process.
 My products for something like this generally include a couple paragraphs to answer the first requirement, likely to be continually updated, and a group of files detailing the second set of indicators.
-I could use on one of the major standards fro that, such as STIXX or OpenIOC, but given at this point they're both difficult to work with and not wildly well adopted I find its easier to stick with open filetypes like JSON, CSV, etc.
+I could use on one of the major standards fro that, such as STIXX or OpenIOC, but given at this point they're both difficult to work with and not wildly well adopted I find its easier to stick with open file types like JSON, CSV, etc.

 #### Dissemination